 “She was exactly right,” she says.
 “That’s what government is.”
 And she takes her role in Regina’s government to heart.

-This story is part of Your Voice at the Table: Guide to Mobilizing Local Government Climate Action.
+This story is part of Your Voice at the Table: a Guide to Mobilizing Local Government Climate Action.